Fried Chicken is Awesome

 - our kids are on devices all the time;

-- love and passion eludes us;
+- love and passion are elusive;

 - and on top of all of that, social media shows us that everyone else is fully engaged with their loved ones, rich, sexy and having a truly wonderful life.